mikejohnson51/hyAggregate/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-Equally we can ensure that our critieria was met by evaluating the catchment area and flowpath lengths across outputs:
+Equally we can ensure that our criteria was met by evaluating the catchment area and flowpath lengths across outputs:

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />